The Center for Gifted Studies

 Where Gifted Learners Discover Their Potential

 The Center believes that when gifted young people meet their extraordinary potential, our communities, our state, our nation—even our world—become better places.
-That is why each school year, The Center renews its commitment to encouraging excellence by providing quality programming and resources for gifted students, their teachers, and their parents.
+That is why each school year, The Center renews its commitment to encouraging excellence by providing quality programming and resources for gifted students, their teachers, and their families.

 Keep up with The Center and subscribe to the Monthly Update email by clicking below: